-The working groups are voluntarily driven by Alliance members who wish to participate.
-They will report to the Alliance Board of Directors who will be responsible for ensuring that the working groups inputs and focus is aligned to the Alliance Strategic plan and mission.
+The working groups are voluntarily driven by Alliance members who wish to participate, reporting to the Alliance Board of Directors who are responsible for ensuring that the working groups inputs and focus is aligned to the Alliance Strategic plan and mission.

-Each working group has a key contact person who will liaise with the Alliance and report on progression of work plans as well as practical aspects of the work.
+Each working group maintains a draft work plan and has a key contact person who will liaise with the Alliance and report on progression of work plans as well as practical aspects of the work.
 Any outcomes that the group would like to bring forward to the UNRSC will be presented to the Alliance Board, who will facilitate presentation at UNRSC.

 - Pillar 1: Gela Kvashilava